WFWF Webinar 1 Recording - April 2026 MM.png

 • Supporting workforce development and culture

-Understanding both the needs of children, young people and their families, and how services and processes are working, is central to achieving these improvements.
+Understanding both the needs of children, young people and their families, and how services and processes are working, has been central to achieving these improvements.

 In March 2026, CELCIS brought together colleagues working in collaborative partnerships in Glasgow to: